 But sadly that is destined to remain a pipe dream at least for the immediate future.
 So I am focusing some of my energies on creating some recipes to give me a taste of that lifestyle- just until it starts to creep closer to being a actual possibility.

 So here is one of my first attempts.
-Quiche may not be a Italian thing but this crustless quiche is packed with sunny flavours and freshness that definitely evoke thoughts of Italy.
+Quiche may not be a Italian thing but this crustless quiche is packed with sunny flavours and freshness that definitely evoke thoughts of Italy and the Mediterranean.
 I think that served just slightly warm with a simple salad dressed with some olive oil and fresh lemon juice, it definitely has that feel good factor – whether you have it as a taste of the sun on a wintery day or for lunch on a hot day when you don’t want to be in the kitchen.

 As with all my recipes I’ve made this a few times to get it ready to share – tweaking and experimenting.
 I always make sure to buy a multipack of peppers so that we have extra because as well as using them in meals, we have them in tuna mayo for sandwiches.
 It surprised me to realise that if there’s peppers left over it’s always the green ones.
 I think it’s because they are not as sweet or juicy as their friends.
-Having said that I’ve found with this recipe – although not specified in the ingredients – red, orange or yellow peppers do work best both in terms of flavour and colour but I guess if you only had a green pepper it would still work.
+Having said that I’ve found with this recipe – although not specified in the ingredients – red, orange or yellow peppers do work best both in terms of flavour and colour but if you only had a green pepper it would still work.

 If there’s one thing I like in a recipe it’s flexibility – can I change ingredients out and mess about with it?
 Can I start making it, realise I don’t have X,Y or Z and substitute something else without too much drama?
 And the answer with this is a resounding YES!
 Stick a bit of diced aubergine in, use some leftover mascarpone or ricotta instead of the low fat cream cheese, use up that last bit of chorizo that’s been lurking in the fridge, try some different herbs – you may take away a bit of the Mediterranean-ness but I’m sure it will still be delicious!